 Students will demonstrate a good knowledge of the key environmental and biological drivers that affect marine processes and the relevant temporal and spatial scale at which these operate

 Students will demonstrate a good knowledge of the specific processes that relate to each of key marine systems addressed in the course

 Students will be able to integrate systems ecology with systems processes

-Students will demonstrate an in-depth understanding of how biodiversity contributes to the resilience and regime shifts of marine systems, and appreciate the importance of placing `value' on biodiversity in a policy context
+Students will demonstrate an in-depth understanding of how biodiversity contributes to the resilience and regime shifts of marine systems, and appreciate the importance of functional diversity on ecosystem functioning.

 Students will have the ability to make and present a conference poster that conveys, simply and clearly, the results of a piece of research